getsentry/platformicons/README.md

 A set of platform and framework icons from the people behind https://sentry.io.

+## SVG Versions

+There two kind of icons in this collection:

+* In `/svg` are icons that are for a smaller rendering size.
+They whould have a solid background to have high constract to make them easier to "read" in smaller sizes
+* In `/svg_80x80` are icons that are for bigger rendering sizes.
+They can have a transparent background.

 ## Publishing Changes
 Platformicons uses GitHub Actions to publish changes.
 You don’t need to update the version in `package.json` since that’s done automatically.